"Very engaging advocacy style, a thoughtful advocate, brilliant with clients. Understated but very intelligent." - Legal 500 2024

 Amelia has written and lectured on extradition for over a decade and provides training on a range of issues concerning extradition.

-Amelia is currently instructed as junior counsel to the Independent Inquiry into Child Sexual Abuse and the Lambeth Investigation, in particular; an inquiry into the extent of any institutional failures to protect children in the care of Lambeth Council from sexual abuse and exploitation.
+Amelia is currently instructed as counsel to the Covid-19 Inquiry.
+She was formerly instructed as junior counsel to the Independent Inquiry into Child Sexual Abuse and the Lambeth Investigation, in particular; an inquiry into the extent of any institutional failures to protect children in the care of Lambeth Council from sexual abuse and exploitation and The Whyte Review, an independent review into allegations made allegations made about mistreatment within the sport of gymnastics.

 She has particular experience with FGM Protection Orders, a subject on which she also conducts training.